Dreamersoul/administrate-field-active_storage/README.md

 ```
 I know it is not ideal, if you have a workaround please submit a PR.

 Note: Rails 6 introduced a new config to determine the behavior on updates to `has_many_attached`.
 Setting `Rails.application.config.active_storage.replace_on_assign_to_many` to `true` will overwrite any existing values (purging the old ones), and setting it to `false` will append the new values.
+Please note that this configuation was [deprecated with Rails 7.1](https://github.com/rails/rails/blob/v7.0.2.3/activestorage/lib/active_storage/attached/model.rb#L150)
+>config.active_storage.replace_on_assign_to_many is deprecated and will be removed in Rails 7.1.
+Make sure that your code works well with config.active_storage.replace_on_assign_to_many set to true before upgrading.
+To append new attachables to the Active Storage association, prefer using attach.
+Using association setter would result in purging the existing attached attachments and replacing them with new ones.

 ### Prevent N+1 queries
 In order to prevent N+1 queries from active storage you have to modify your admin model controller, below an example for a model called `User` and with attached avatars